Callumsk/surveys/README.md

 - Use the search box to find surveys by title, customer name, or address
 - Filters work together for precise results

-### Real-time Synchronization
+### Real-time Multi-User Features
-- Open multiple browser tabs/windows with the application
+- **Multiple Users**: Multiple users can access the application simultaneously
-- Changes made in one instance will automatically appear in others
+- **Live Updates**: Changes made by any user appear instantly for all others
-- Data is stored locally and persists between browser sessions
+- **Connection Status**: Green dot indicates connected, red dot indicates disconnected
+- **Notifications**: Real-time notifications for all actions (add, edit, delete, upload)
+- **Auto-reconnection**: Automatically reconnects if connection is lost

 ## Data Storage

-The application uses browser localStorage for data persistence:
+The application uses a combination of:
-- **eco4_surveys**: Stores all survey information
-- **eco4_files**: Stores file metadata and organization
+- **Server-side storage**: Data is stored in `data.json` file on the server
+- **WebSocket communication**: Real-time updates between all connected clients
+- **Persistent data**: Data persists between server restarts

 ### Data Structure